abhilashkb/multi-docker-wordpress-hosting-with-nginx-reverse-proxy/README.md

 ./host-up.sh username domainname.com
 ```

-This will start the following containers:
+This will start the following containers and write password and ENV variables to /home/username/docker-compose/.env:

 - `mysql`: the MySQL database server
 - `phpmyadmin`: the web-based MySQL client